PoisonNinja/tinyx86/README.md

 Simply run your build system.
 The default target builds a binary called `tinyx86` located in the build directory.
 At this time, an install target is not provided, so you will have to run it from the build folder.

 # Basics
-There isn't really much to see currently, but tinyx86 does have some basic functionality.
-A prebuilt binary called `hello` is located in the test/ folder.
-The source for that binary is `hello.asm`, and the disassembly of the binary made using ndisasm is called `hello.disasm`.
+There isn't really much to see currently, but tinyx86 does have some basic functionality implemented.

-To boot up tinyx86 with the `hello` binary, simply run: `tinyx86 --binary <path to binary>`.
-You can try running your own binaries, but keep in mind a few points:
-* tinyx86 is very much a work in progress, and most likely your custom binary will fail with an `Invalid Opcode` message
-* The binary loaded must be a flat binary (for NASM, `-f bin`)
-* The binary can not be larger than a segment
+Upon start, tinyx86 loads SeaBIOS into memory and starts executing it.
+In its current state, not all opcodes and required hardware support is implemented, so there isn't actualyl anything to see.

 Some other useful flags include:
 * `--logging-level`: Set the minimum logging level.
 Higher is more serious